giwankim/refactoring/docs/chapter03.md

 - Groups of primitives that commonly appear together are data clumps and should be civilized with _Extract Class_ and _Introduce Parameter Object_.

 ## Repeated Switches

+The problem with repeated switch, where the same conditional switching logic pops up in different places, is that, whenever you add a clause, you have to find all the switches and update them.
+Apply _Replace Conditional with Polymorphism_.

 ## Loops